C# Method Overloading: A Complete Guide with Examples

 Result of adding two double values: 4.2

-7. Polymorphism: Method overloading is a form of compile-time polymorphism (also known as static polymorphism).
-This allows you to achieve polymorphic behavior based on the method signature without requiring additional interfaces or inheritance.
+• Polymorphism: Method overloading is a form of compile-time polymorphism, allowing you to achieve polymorphic behavior without inheritance or interfaces.

 Points to Remember:

-1. Method Overloading: In C#, you can have multiple methods in the same class with the same name, but they must have different parameter lists.
-This is called method overloading.
+• Method Overloading: In C#, you can define multiple methods with the same name but different parameter lists.

-3. Parameter Types Matter: C# determines which method to call based on the number and types of parameters you provide when you call the method.
+• Parameter Types Matter: The compiler selects the appropriate method based on the number and types of arguments.

-7. Compile-Time Resolution: The appropriate method to call is determined at compile-time based on the arguments you provide, not at runtime.
+• Compile-Time Resolution: The appropriate method is determined at compile-time, not at runtime.